-Admissions are currently open for 2018-2019 cycle.
-The last date to submit the application is May 28, 2018.
 Candidates are required to apply online.
-For assistance in completing the online application form, applicants are advised to go through the Frequently Asked Questions (FAQs) and Understand the Online Process.
+For assistance in completing the online application, applicants are advised to go through the Frequently Asked Questions (FAQs) or Understand the Online Process.

 At the completion of the programme graduates are expected to be able to:

 Apply contemporary knowledge from different sources and the best available evidence for professional decision-making and during practice

 Apply critical and reflective thinking skills, as well as a systems approach to problem-solving and professional decision-making